 Do you know your own personality type?
-If you don't, taking the Myers Briggs personality assessment, or another similar personality assessment, is a hugely valuable tool in helping you understand your own motivations, inclinations, and natural aptitudes.
+If you don't, taking the Myers Briggs personality assessment, or another similar personality assessment is a hugely valuable tool in helping you understand your own motivations, inclinations, and natural aptitudes.
 It can also help you find a compatible love partner.

 There are a variety of free personality assessments online, and I'd suggest you take one of them to find out your 4-letter type.
-Then read this article about compatibility and personality type to see how you can find your soulmate by looking for people who have a complimentary type.
+Then read this article about compatibility and personality type to see how you can find your soulmate by looking for people who have a complementary type.

 8. Take the search seriously.

 You can't sit around your house hoping and dreaming Mr. or Ms. Wonderful will show up at your doorstep.
 You have to get out there and look.
-Whether than means going out with friends to clubs or social events or signing up for a dating service, you must make the (admittedly uncomfortable) effort to search.
+Whether that means going out with friends to clubs or social events or signing up for a dating service, you must make the (admittedly uncomfortable) effort to search.

 Even though Match.com sometimes gets a bad rap, I found it highly useful in narrowing the field of potential relationship candidates and quickly screening people who weren't compatible.
 Everyone (except some weirdos) on online dating sites are there to meet someone.
 You can find out quickly through an anonymous email or a brief phone call whether or not someone is serious about their own search.

 If you don't like these ideas or if you want to broaden your search, tell friends and family you are looking and ask them to keep an eye out.
 People who know you can be great sources for finding the right match for you.